Propagation of chaos in mean field networks of FitzHugh-Nagumo neurons: Proof of Theorem in the case

 \end{lemma}

-Finally, $I^{3,i}_t$ deals with the non linearity appearing in the dynamics of the Lyapunov function, and will be non positive for values of $L_X$ and $L_C$ sufficiently small.
-It is also here we justify adding the last two terms in \eqref{def_G}.
+Finally, $I^{3,i}_{t}$ deals with the non-linearity appearing in the dynamics of the Lyapunov function, and will be non-positive for values of $L_{X}$ and $L_{C}$ sufficiently small.
+It is also here we justify adding the last two terms in~\eqref{eq:def_G}.